kennethrrosen/qubes-for-journalists/README.md

 ### 🟧 acknowledgments
 Literally thousands of sources, mentors, guides, books and my own failures.
 Many thanks to all.

+### 🟧 errata
+"Oh?", from my profile bio, is a nod to the moment when a source or storyline becomes aparent and an investigation begins.

 [^1]: https://anonymousplanet.org/guide.html
 [^2]: https://www.privacyguides.org/
 [^3]: https://thenewoil.org/